go-while/nntp-mongodb-storage/README.md

 The Load_MongoDB(cfg *MongoStorageConfig) function accepts a pointer to MongoStorageConfig as a parameter to control the behavior of the MongoDB storage backend and manage the worker goroutines.

 - This function is typically called at the start of the program to set up the MongoDB configuration and prepare the worker goroutines.

 - By passing the cfg pointer to Load_MongoDB, the function can directly modify the configuration values in the provided MongoStorageConfig object.

 - After calling this function, the main program can use the following channels to enqueue articles for deletion, insertion, and read request:

+- The use of channels (Mongo_Insert_queue, Mongo_Delete_queue, and Mongo_Reader_queue) helps coordinate and distribute the workload among these worker functions, enabling concurrent operations on the MongoDB collections.

 - `Mongo_Delete_queue`: This channel is used to enqueue articles for deletion, specifying their corresponding hashes, which will be processed by the delete worker goroutines.
 - `Mongo_Insert_queue`: This channel is used to enqueue articles for insertion as `MongoArticle` instances, which will be processed by the insert worker goroutines.
-The `TestAfterInsert` flag controls whether a test is performed after each article insertion, although specific details of this test are not provided in the code.
 - `Mongo_Reader_queue`: This channel is used to enqueue read requests for articles, which will be processed by the reader worker goroutines.
-This allows concurrent reading of articles from the MongoDB collections.

-These channels enable communication between the main program and the worker goroutines, allowing for concurrent handling of article deletions, insertions, and reading operations.

-The integer parameters DelWorker, InsWorker, and GetWorker determine the level of concurrency for article deletion, insertion, and read operations, respectively.
+- The integer parameters DelWorker, InsWorker, and GetWorker determine the level of concurrency for article deletion, insertion, and read operations, respectively.

-The integer parameters `DelQueue`, `InsQueue`, and `GetQueue` control the length of the respective channels to manage buffering of requests before the send operation blocks.
+- The integer parameters `DelQueue`, `InsQueue`, and `GetQueue` control the length of the respective channels to manage buffering of requests before the send operation blocks.

 # Load_MongoDB: cfg Parameters
 You can adjust the number of worker goroutines and queue sizes based on your application's requirements and the available resources.